 Linen Stitch Scrap Rug

-- Size P (11.5 mm) hook or appropriate size for your yarns (see Gauge for more info)
+- Size P (11.5 mm) hook or appropriate size for your yarns with 5 strands together

 - Yarn or Tapestry needle